vanessa-dev/vanessa-dev/README.md

 > Do you known how to swim?
 No, but I know how to learn.~Meri( 2 years old ).
 >
-> Those catch up their goals aren't those who do not fall, but those who do not give up!
+> Those who catch up their goals aren't those who do not fall, but those who do not give up!
 >
 >A person who never made a mistake never tried anything new.~Albert Einstein
 ##